 Austan D. Goolsbee

-Veronica Guerrieri, professor of economics, studies macroeconomics, search theory, labor and financial market frictions, dynamic contracting, and growth theory.
+Veronica Guerrieri, Ronald E. Tarrson Professor of Economics, studies macroeconomics, search theory, labor and financial market frictions, dynamic contracting, and growth theory.
 "Coming from Europe, the malfunctioning of labor markets has always attracted my attention," she says.
 "My research explores frictional labor markets and other market imperfections."

 Kinda Cheryl Hachem